dariocs78/SpeedTrap/README.md

 ## INITIAL SETTINGS / _AJUSTES INICIALES_

+Upload the sketch file "Trampa_de_velocidad-Speed_trap.ino" to the Arduino board.
 The code is set up by default for an N-scale railway, with reed contacts separated 25 cm apart.
 Should you wish to change these settings, you need to modify the following parameters:
 - Line 25: `distancia_cm` sets up the distance between reed contacts (in cm)
 - Line 27: `factor_escala` sets up the scale factor (160 for N or 87 for H0)